Difficulty beginner Skill construction 2 min read

 What to check

-Check yoke depth, try-on points, sleeve separation, body length and whether increases match the selected size.
+Check yoke depth, stitch counts, sleeve separation, body length and whether increases match the selected size.